1Sign Up by entering your email address, password, and credit card information to embark on your 14-day free trial.

 As a result, any time a user visits from Google Organic and calls your new number you will be able to see that the call was generated from Google Organic.

-Within the WhatConverts dashboard, go to “Tracking” and click “Web Forms” from the drop-down menu.
+7To add a Web Form for tracking within the WhatConverts dashboard, go to “Tracking” and click “Web Forms” from the drop-down menu.
 Then click the “+ Add Web Form” button which will bring up this window:

 Enter the URL address where the form you want to track is located.
 In this example, we will use the Industry Tap contact page.
 Then click “Go“.